Seneca-BSA/bsa/docs/seh500/lab7.md

     ### Code Explained

-    The ARM Cortex M4 has been designed with gates to disable the clock to regions of the processor and therefore reduce the dynamic power that is consumed the logic local to the clock gate.
-By default, the clock gates to General Purpose Input/Output (GPIO) ports are disabled.
+    The ARM Cortex M4 has been designed with gates to enable/disable the clock to different regions of the processor and therefore reduce the dynamic power that is consumed when those regions are not used.
+By default, the clock gates to all General Purpose Input/Output (GPIO) ports are disabled.
 In order to use the Red LED at Port B Pin 22, we need to enable the Port B clock gate.

         ldr r1, =0x40048038     @ System Clock Gate Control Register 5 (SIM_SCGC5)
         ldr r0, [r1]            @ read current register value